Manor Castle Hotels

 Work started on the building in 1863 and after three years Duke Philipp of Württemberg had a magnificent Neo-Classical/Neo-Renaissance style palace to call home, right in the imperial centre of Vienna.

 The building was designed by architect Arnold Zenetti and was named after the Duke, as Palais Württemberg.
-For some reason the Duke sold it on after just five years and two years later it would be opened by a new consortium of owners, as a grand hotel, just in time for the 1873 Vienna World Fair.
+For some reason, the Duke sold it on after just five years, and two years later it would be opened by a new consortium of owners, as a grand hotel, just in time for the 1873 Vienna World Fair.

-Though two stories were added in 1928, the original architecture is, for the most part very much all there, both internally and externally.
+Read more about the history:Though two stories were added in 1928, the original architecture is, for the most part very much all there, both internally and externally.
 Though Vienna was bombed heavily during WW2, the hotel remained intact and would even become the HQ of the Russian administration after the war.

-Hotel Imperial had a long reputation as being the place to stay in Vienna and over the years saw some very famous guests: the musical heavyweights, Brahms and Wagner, Queen Elizabeth II and Charlie Chaplin being just some examples, but also some less respectable figure in the forms of Adolf Hitler and Benito Mussolini.
+Hotel Imperial had a long reputation as being the place to stay in Vienna and over the years saw some very famous guests: the musical heavyweights, Brahms and Wagner, Queen Elizabeth II and Charlie Chaplin being just some examples, but also some less respectable figures in the forms of Adolf Hitler and Benito Mussolini.

 It is said that Hitler had worked here as an informal labourer in his youth and upon the 1938 Anchluss; the annexation of Austria, he returned there as a guest.
 Mussolini would also stay, in 1943, after being famously rescued from imprisonment in Italy by German paratroopers during Operation Oak.
 He would only spend one night at the hotel though before being spirited on to Munich.